elly2chan/django-wonderlanders-project/README.md

 Wonderlanders is a project inspired by the world around us and our endless opportunities to explore it.<br>
 It is a very simple, user-friendly website where you can create posts by uploading photos and details about your journeys.<br>
-This is my first web project made by using the following tech stack:
+This is my first web project made by using the following tech stack:<br>
 [![My Skills](https://skillicons.dev/icons?i=py,django,html,css,docker,github,postgres)](https://skillicons.dev)